Pay with Credit Card:

 Continuing Education Credits

-The most recent offering of Bridging the Gap: NJDEP and Municipal UHOT Regulations was approved for the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Bridging the Gap: NJDEP and Municipal UHOT Regulations course is approved for 0.3 Rutgers CEUs as well as the following credits from professional organizations.

 NJ Certified Public Works Managers (CPWM): 3 Government Contact Hours (Course No. 16425)